What does success look like for Ethereum?

 - Open source your tools.

 - Don’t bury all your hard work in release notes.
-Walk through new features or optimizations in a blog post.
+Walk through new features or optimizations in a blog post or conference talk.

-- Hire full-time developer [relations/evangelists/advocates] or explicitly grant existing devs the time to create content or contribute to public goods on the job.
+- Hire full-time developer [relations/evangelists/advocates] or explicitly grant existing devs the time to create content and meet users where they are.

-- Lobby your organization to share its learnings publicly or permit contributions to public goods on the job.
+- Lobby your organization to share its learnings publicly or permit contributions to public goods on the clock.

-- Share and celebrate those efforts made towards public goods.
+- Share and celebrate efforts made towards public goods from around the industry.

 - Join communities that share these priorities, e.g., BuidlGuidl, Developer DAO.